fabbbbbbyy/leetcode/Solutions/src/PairsOfSongsWithDurationsDivisibleBy60/README.md

 ## Insight

-Modulo the whole array by 60 and use the complement method.
+Modulo the whole array by 60 then use the complement method.